soverenio/docs/docs/architecture/traffic-interception.md

   hostPID: true
 ```

-## Important caveat
+## Important considerations

-It is important to note that the Interceptors are optimized to consume as little resources as possible under all possible load conditions.
-Those can be really extreme, therefore there can be situations where the Interceptors are literally deprived of resources.
-This may occasionally lead to weird situations, like e.g. Interceptor not able to connect to the virtual interface because the pod or container is already gone by that time (results in Kubernetes errors in the log).
+It's crucial to acknowledge that the Interceptors are designed to use as few resources as possible under all conceivable load conditions.
+In certain extreme scenarios, Interceptors might be completely starved of resources.
+This might sporadically result in unusual situations, such as an Interceptor failing to connect to the virtual interface because the pod or container has already been terminated (resulting in Kubernetes log errors).

-However extreme the conditions, the Interceptors are designed to cope with them.
-If they omit some portion of the captured traffic, or if they occasionally miss a container or a `pod`, then the map will just take longer to build.
+Regardless of how severe the conditions, Interceptors are designed to manage them.
+If they omit a portion of the captured traffic, or if they occasionally overlook a container or a  `pod`, the map construction will merely be slightly delayed.